sslover/designing-for-data-personalization/week10/Twilio-SMS-setup.md

 We also need to add these credentials over at Heroku.
 Log in to your Heroku account.
 Click on your app.
 In the top area, click "Settings."
 Then click "Reveal Config Vars".

 We'll need to add the above 2 as Config Vars.
-For example, TWILIO_ACCOUNT_SID will be the 'value' field and YourAccountSidGoesHere will be the 'key' field. **Make sure you do this for all 2 of the above.**
+For example, TWILIO_ACCOUNT_SID will be the 'value' field and YourAccountSidGoesHere will be the 'key' field. **Make sure you do this for both of the above.**

 (if you don't do the above setup, your app won't work on Heroku)

 6) Now, let's get setup with the Twilio npm module.
 Full documentation is [here](http://twilio.github.io/twilio-node/)

-First thing we'll want to do is install the Twilio npm module.
-In terminal:
+First thing we'll want to do is install the Twilio npm module for our app.
+In terminal, navigate to your app and then run:

 	npm install --save twilio